 A national professional association whose members are clinical laboratory directors, owners, supervisors, managers, medical technologists, medical laboratory technicians, physician office laboratory technicians and phlebotomists.
 The association promotes the ongoing development of these fields.
 AACC is an international society comprised of medical professionals with an interest in clinical chemistry, clinical laboratory science, and laboratory medicine.
 [5/17]

 BRENDA is the main collection of enzyme functional data available to the scientific community.
 It is available free of charge for academic, non-profit users via the internet.
 Covers a wide range of enzyme characteristics.
 [8/16]

 The Chemical Education Digital Library produced this online, virtual modeling system which visualizes a chemical or element in 3D.
 [8/16]

-ChemSpider is a free chemical structure database providing fast access to over 29 million structures, properties and associated information.
-Information is made available by integrating and linking compounds from more than 440 data sources.
-[8/16]
+ChemSpider is a free chemical structure database providing fast text and structure search access to over 58 million structures from hundreds of data sources.
+[5/17]

 ♦ Common Chemistry - Substance Search